lokesh/color-thief/README.md

 [See a Demo](http://lokeshdhakar.com/projects/color-thief) | [Read more on my blog](http://lokeshdhakar.com/color-thief)

 ## How to use

+### Import

+- `/dist/color-thief.umd.js`: UMD module.
+For simple script tag loading that exposes a global variable or for RequireJS AMD support.
+- `/dist/color-thief.js`: CommonJS module.
+Entry point for Node.js and Browserify.
+- `/dist/color-thief.mjs`: ES6 module.
+For modern browsers as well as Webpack and Rollup.
+- `/dist/color-thief.min.js`: Duplicate of `/dist/color-thief.umd.js`.
+Kept around to maintain backwards compatibility.

 ### Get the dominant color from an image